VaibhavSharma273/Coding-Projects/Binpack/README.md

 # Binpack - An implementation of depth first search
-Binpack is a program that prints the number of bins needed to storea set of items.
+Binpack is a program that prints the number of bins needed to store a set of items.

 ## Usage
 ` % ./Binpack BIN_SIZE [ITEM_SIZE]* [-opt | -ff | -bf | -ffd | -bfd]*`